 How and Why do Financial Managers Use it?

-Typically, financial managers use the cost of capital (refer as WACC) as a benchmark or a qualifying criterion for selecting the new projects of a company or evaluating the existing projects also.
-If a company is accepting or implementing projecting with IRR less than WACC, it is construed as not getting the best use of the investor’s capital and hence diminishing the wealth of the investors.
+Typically, financial managers use WACC as a benchmark or a qualifying criterion for selecting the new projects of a company or evaluating the existing projects also.
+If a company is accepting or implementing projecting with IRR less than WACC, it means that it is not getting the best use of the investor’s capital and hence diminishing the wealth of the investors.
 Indirectly, it is a signal to the investors to switch their capital to better investments.
 If they remain invested in the company, there are chances that they may not earn their required rate of return.

 How and Why do Investors use it?

 Investors can use it to judge the riskiness of the investment in the stock of a company.
 Note that the cost of capital is not a very authoritative metric to guide on risk especially when there are other good metrics to get a better view of risk.

 Factors Affecting Cost of Capital

 Primarily, the market opportunity available to entrepreneurs is the most contributing factor.
-If there are no new profitable businesses available in the market, a businessman would not need money and therefore the demand for money fall resulting in fall in the cost of capital as well.
+If there are no new profitable businesses available in the market, a businessman would not need money and therefore the demand for money fall resulting in a fall in the cost of capital as well.

-Preferences of capital providers in terms of consumption or savings are other important factors which vary from person to person and country to country.
-If the capital providers are bent towards consumption, the supply of capital would reduce and thereby increase in cost.
+Preferences of capital providers in terms of consumption or savings are other important factors that vary from person to person and country to country.
+If the capital providers bent towards consumption, the supply of capital would reduce and thereby increase in cost.

 We already discussed the importance of risk.
-Higher the risk, higher would be the required rate of return and vice versa.
+The higher the risk, the higher would be the required rate of return and vice versa.

-In economics, it is said that inflation plays an important role in deciding the cost of capital.
-Higher the inflation, higher would be expectations of the capital providers else they may opt to consume or invest somewhere else.
+In economics, it is said that inflation plays an important role in deciding this cost.
+Higher the inflation, higher would be expectations of the capital providers.
+Else they may opt to consume or invest somewhere else.